 Figure 2.
-SEM-EDS results: a) SEM micrograph of LVAC, b) SEM micrograph of LVAC after 2,4-D sorption, c) EDS spectrum for LVAC, d) EDS spectrum for LVAC after 2,4-D sorption
+SEM-EDS results: a) SEM micrograph of LVAC after 2,4-D sorption, b) EDS spectrum for LVAC, c) EDS spectrum for LVAC after 2,4-D sorption

-The EDS analysis (Fig. 2c)) shows that carbonization and activation of Lagenaria vulgaris led to a carbonized material LVAC with a high carbon content, which is typical for thermally carbonated materials.
+The EDS analysis (Fig. 2b)) shows that carbonization and activation of Lagenaria vulgaris led to a carbonized material LVAC with a high carbon content, which is typical for thermally carbonated materials.
 Peaks corresponding to oxygen were extremely low and there were other heteroatoms (S, K) present in the activated carbon.
-A significantly lower proportion of oxygen was observed in the LVAC than in other activated carbons, in which the content of this element is higher [32].
+A significantly lower proportion of oxygen was observed in the LVAC than in other activated carbons, in which the content of this element is higher [31].
 High temperature of carbonization leads to condensation of aromatic rings, resulting in the release of low molecular weight volatile components of biomass.
 Therefore, most of oxygen and hydrogen are lost, inducing an increase in the carbon content.
-After 2,4-D sorption (Fig. 2d) significant changes can be observed: (a) a decrease in the intensity of the signal of C, (b) an increase in the intensity of the signal of O, and (c) the presence of a signal that represents Cl originating from 2,4-D. Thus, the EDS analysis provided a direct evidence for the sorption of 2,4-D on LVAC.
+After 2,4-D sorption (Fig. 2c) significant changes can be observed: (a) a decrease in the intensity of the signal of C, (b) an increase in the intensity of the signal of O, and (c) the presence of a signal that represents Cl originating from 2,4-D. Thus, the EDS analysis provided a direct evidence for the sorption of 2,4-D on LVAC.